UnionOfRAD/manual/en/controllers/controllers.md

 }
 ```

-Each _public_ function in a controller is considered by the Lithium core to be a routable action.
-In fact, Lithium's default routing rules make these actions accessible via a browser immediately (in this case /users/index).
+Each _public_ function in a controller is considered by the li3 core to be a routable action.
+In fact, li3's default routing rules make these actions accessible via a browser immediately (in this case /users/index).

-The `index()` action is a special action: if no action name is specified in the URL, Lithium will try to pull up the index action instead.
+The `index()` action is a special action: if no action name is specified in the URL, li3 will try to pull up the index action instead.
 For example, a visitor accessing http://example.com/users/ on your application will see the results of the `index()` action.
 All other controller actions (unless routed otherwise) are at least accessed by the default route.

 For example, we can create a new controller action that would be accessible at `/users/view/`: